ICEREG1992/onedayonepuzl/README.md

 # onedayonepuzl
 1d1p, or One Day One Puzl, is a "weekly" "puzzle" "challenge" where players are tasked with creating a unique puzzle in the span of 24 hours (or so).
-Puzzles are due on Froday night.
+Puzzles are due on Friday night.
 Puzzles typically come in the form of a single square image with a title, and a small blurb which can be used to include a prompt, puzzle specifications, or a clue sequence.
 1d1p is lead by **RAZ369** and **sus**.

 ## About the app